insooth/insooth.github.io/data-type-converters.md

 ## Isos, Lenses, Prisms and Traversals

 Unfortunately, at the time of writing, there is no production-ready C++ library that implements law-abiding Profunctor Optics available.
-Several experimental libraries exists, but those typically do not include Prisms and have limited support for Traversals.
+Several experimental implementations exists, but those typically do not include Prisms and have limited support for Traversals.

 The idea of Profunctor Optics is worth spreading as a general composable way of accessing and transforming nested data structures.
 Provided in this article example application followed by code snippets presents only a tip of the iceberg of the expressive power that Optics offer.